Safe Interactions via Monte Carlo Linear-Quadratic Games: Conclusion

 \section{Conclusion}

-In this paper we presented a real-time safety filter for human-robot interaction.
+In this paper we presented a real-time safety approach for human-robot interaction.
 Our approach ensures that the robot is robust to noisy and unexpected human behaviors within designer-specified bounds.
 To achieve this game-theoretic safety with tractable computation, we combined linear-quadratic approximations with stochastic local searches.
-Our theoretical analysis showed the resulting MCLQ algorithm converges towards the ideal Nash Equilibrium policy while providing flexible and efficient implementation.
+Our theoretical and empirical analysis showed the resulting MCLQ algorithm converges towards {robust robot policies} while providing flexible and efficient implementation.
 Across multiple simulations and a user study, we observed that MCLQ advances both objective and subjective safety measures when compared to state-of-the-art control alternatives.

+\p{Limitations} MCLQ is a step towards control policies that are robust to human disturbances.
+Since the stochastic search is performed on the underlying system directly, MCLQ is not restricted to systems that can be approximated as linear-quadratic.
+One key assumption in our work is that the objective function and state dynamics can be evaluated quickly.
+The inner loop of the double Metropolis-Hastings sampler is somewhat expensive: every perturbation of the original trajectory mandates recalculating the dynamics and cost.
+Performing this recalculation quickly is not always feasible, such as in fluid dynamics or with visuomotor policies.